DeMar DeRozan NBA Preview vs. the Heat

 Heat 2022-23 Defensive Insights

-- Allowing 109.8 points per game last year made the Heat the second-ranked squad in the league on defense.
+- The Heat were second in the league last season, allowing 109.8 points per contest.

-- Conceding 41.9 rebounds per game last year, the Heat were sixth in the league in that category.
+- Allowing 41.9 rebounds per game last season, the Heat were sixth in the NBA in that category.

-- Allowing an average of 25.6 assists last year, the Heat were the 14th-ranked team in the league.
+- Looking at assists, the Heat were ranked 14th in the NBA defensively last season, giving up 25.6 per contest.

-- The Heat were the 28th-ranked team in the NBA in terms of allowing three-pointers last year, conceding 13.1 makes per game.
+- Defensively, the Heat allowed 13.1 made three-pointers per contest last year, 28th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!